-When I think of my dad I think of the story that tells of Jesus washing the disciple’s feet.
-My dad spent most of his life as a dad washing feet and he never complained.
+When I think of my dad, I think of the story of Jesus washing the disciple’s feet.
+My dad spent most of his life as a dad washing feet, and he never complained.

 My dad was all the things I know I am not and all the things I need to become.
 His legacy was his unselfish love for us.

-Today on Father’s Day I want to write a little note to heaven and tell my dad all the things that I miss terribly about him.
+Today on Father’s Day, I want to write a little note to heaven and tell my dad everything that I miss terribly about him.

-I miss your homemade chicken soups that you gave me for 40 days after giving birth.
+I miss the homemade bone broth and chicken soups you gave me for 40 days after giving birth.

 I miss you watching the kids for us when errands had to be taken care of and never once saying no.

-I miss you organizing the garage and categorizing the contents in color coded fashion complete with a notebook to know where each item was located.
+I miss you organizing the garage and categorizing the contents in a color-coded fashion, complete with a notebook to know where each item was located.

-I miss starting on our nativity scene 6 weeks before Christmas and handcrafting all the pieces together.
+I miss starting on our nativity scene 12 weeks before Christmas and handcrafting all of the pieces together.

 I miss eating out of your plate as a grownup and watching your grandkids do the same.

-Now that the world cup is going on I really miss watching all the games and hearing you scream with every possible goal from the preferred team.
-I miss hearing you say: Ggggooooaaaaallllllllllllll
+Now that the world cup is going on, I really miss watching all of the games with you and hearing you scream with every possible goal from the preferred team.
+I miss hearing you say: Gooooaaaaallllllllllllll

-I miss watching you work passionately on my computer writing articles that traveled past country lines.
-What I did not know was that those readers from around the world, thousands of them would send emails after your death and only then would I realize just how important your work was for those who admired you.
+I miss watching you work passionately on my computer, writing articles that traveled past country lines.
+What I did not know was that those readers from around the world, thousands of them, would send emails after your death, and only then would I fully realize just how important your work was for those who admired you.

 I miss hearing you lecture me about being patient with the kids and telling me not to forget to kiss and hug them more often.

-I miss listening to classical music and watching you whistle to all the high and low notes.
+I miss listening to classical music and watching you whistle to all the high and low notes with your homemade harmonica.

-I miss getting into my car and seeing the station on NPR because you had driven it last.
+I miss getting into my car and seeing the station on the AM public news because you had driven it last.

 I miss hearing about your latest international project and arguing with you that you shouldn’t give your work away for free.
 Interestingly so, I do the same.

-Going back in time; I miss helping you edit your Ecotourism magazine and learning to create publication layouts the old fashion way with x-acto knives and lots of patience.
+Going back in time, I miss helping you edit your Ecotourism magazine and learning to create publication layouts the old-fashioned way with X-Acto knives and lots of patience.

-May you always make time to serve your family and teach your children what the true value of life is.
+May you always make time to serve your family and teach your children the true value of life.

 May your legacy be evident in the love and dedication to your family and to others.